Kyriosity/read-write/README+/software/docu/README+/design-record.md

 ## Wrap up.
 Sync with code!

-> ❗ The most important note was reserved to the end.
+> ❗ The most important note was reserved for the end.

-**No excuse for the docu missing references to the implementation** - that is code.
-Not every feature but entry points.
+**No excuse for the docu missing references to the implementation**, _viz._ code.
+Not every feature or class but entry points.

 As an example in progress see ➡️[use-dev](https://github.com/Kyriosity/use-dev/).